Jon Reyes: Political career

-Reyes defeated incumbent NDP MLA Dave Gaudreau in the 2016 election and was subsequently appointed the Special Envoy for Military Affairs (SEMA) by Premier Brian Pallister.
+In the 2016 election, Reyes defeated incumbent NDP MLA Dave Gaudreau for the St. Norbert constituency, and was subsequently appointed the Special Envoy for Military Affairs (SEMA) by Premier Brian Pallister.

-In his role as SEMA, Reyes, a former member of the Canadian Armed Forces, was instrumental in gathering feedback from CAF personnel stationed in Manitoba on how to improve provincial government services offered to CAF personnel on their relocation to Manitoba.

 On May 10, 2017, Reyes was named to the Fiscal Responsibility Committee of Cabinet, a committee tasked to examine priority matters of the Government of Manitoba related to fiscal and budgetary responsibility, which included strategic transformation priorities, providing oversight for key transformation projects identified in the Fiscal Performance Review and assuming responsibility for other strategic initiatives as directed by Treasury Board or Cabinet.

-Reyes was appointed President of the Manitoba Branch of the Assemblée parlementaire de la Francophonie (APF) in March 2018 and met with provincial and territorial representatives to address the state of Francophone affairs in the Province of Manitoba, at the 34th Session of the APF Regional Assembly in Quebec City on July 10, 2018.
+Reyes was appointed President of the Manitoba Branch of the Assemblée parlementaire de la Francophonie (APF) in March 2018 and met with provincial and territorial representatives to address the state of Francophone affairs in Manitoba, at the 34th Session of the APF Regional Assembly in Quebec City on July 10, 2018.

-He has also represented the Province of Manitoba at the inaugural Seamless Canada Meeting at the Canadian Forces Staff College in Toronto held on June 27, 2018 and the second Seamless Canada Meeting in Ottawa on December 5, 2018, where he met with other provincial/territorial representatives to share a compilation of initiatives and services already in place for Manitoba's military community.
+He has also represented the Province of Manitoba at the inaugural Seamless Canada Meeting at the Canadian Forces Staff College in Toronto held on June 27, 2018, and the second Seamless Canada Meeting in Ottawa on December 5, 2018, where he met with other provincial/territorial representatives to share a compilation of initiatives and services already in place for Manitoba's military community.

 On, December 6, 2018, Reyes was named to the Economic Growth Committee of Cabinet, a committee which oversees a whole-of-government approach to growing the provincial economy.

-The St. Norbert constituency was abolished for the 2019 provincial election, and Reyes sought election in the newly formed constituency of Waverley.
-He won with approximately 50 percent of the vote.
+The St. Norbert constituency was abolished leading up to the 2019 provincial election, and Reyes sought election in the newly formed constituency of Waverley.
+He won with approximately 50% of the vote.

+In the 2023 provincial election, Reyes again sought re-election in his constituency of Waverley.
+Reyes faced NDP candidate David Pankratz, a former paramedic and firefighter, who ran his campaign primarily on healthcare, a key issue in the election campaign.
+During the campaign, Reyes received the endorsement of former NDP candidate and prior opponent Dashi Zargani.
+Pankratz ultimately narrowly defeated Reyes by 119 votes.

 Personal life

-Reyes is married to his wife Cynthia and has two children: Reyna, a daughter, and Miguel, a son.
-They also have two Alaskan Malamutes named Seger and Burkie.
+Reyes is married and has two children.

 He has been a member of the Knights of Columbus since 2013.

-On January 8, 2022, Reyes was heavily criticized for posting a photo of his wife shoveling their driveway after she finished a 12-hour shift as a nurse working during the Covid-19 pandemic.
+On January 8, 2022, Reyes was heavily criticized and made international headlines for posting a photo of his wife on Twitter shoveling their driveway after she finished a 12-hour shift as a nurse working during the COVID-19 pandemic.
 His wife later defended him.